 - Secondly, Nunataryuk will quantify arctic coastal erosion, currently undergoing dramatic change in order to provide global models with fluxes of dissolved organic carbon and nutrients to the arctic shelf seas.
 This aspect of the project, in particular, promises to lead to insights as to how arctic shelf ecosystems, which are critical to food security in the north, will react to change.

-- Thirdly, Nunataryuk will deliver a public database with the first pan-arctic estimates of subsea permafrost distribution and of the carbon stock in the shelf sediment system.
-Subsea permafrost will be parameterized and modelled, its thaw integrated into the Earth System Modelling framework along with improved estimates of carbon stocks and their transformation beneath the arctic seas at the circum-arctic scale.
+- Thirdly, Nunataryuk delivers a public database with the first pan-arctic estimates of subsea permafrost distribution and of the carbon stock in the shelf sediment system.
+Subsea permafrost is parameterized and modelled and its thaw integrated into the Earth System Modelling framework along with improved estimates of carbon stocks and their transformation beneath the arctic seas at the circum-arctic scale.
 A product of this effort is the first ever map of subsea permafrost combining modelling and available validation data.
 Together, these changes represent a great coordinated step forward in our understanding of permafrost as a single phenomenon that spans the coastal zone.

-On the way to this end result, for the first time, subsea permafrost ans pan-arctic coastal fluxes will be integrated into an Earth System Model and be coupled to the overlying ocean.
+On the way to these end results, for the first time, subsea permafrost and pan-arctic coastal fluxes will be integrated into an Earth System Model and coupled to the overlying ocean.
 As a result, we will be able to project permafrost changes and their consequences until 2300, for the first time including permafrost in its entirety from land to coast to ocean and coupled to the capacity to calculate the societal costs of mitigation.

-Infrastructure: Nunataryuk adopts a dual approach to studying that conducts knowledge building while also creating tools for tackling challenges faced by coastal communities confronted with challenges related to permafrost thaw.
-Overall, practical and rational recommendations are not available to decision-makers for assessing risks relating to existing and planned coastal infrastructure in an uncertain and changing climate with thawing permafrost.
-Simple tools are to some extent available to identify/quantify the vulnerability of specific infrastructure constructions.
-However, innovative thermal and mechanical numerical models are needed to properly describe the relevant processes for coastal infrastructure, such as increased coastal erosion and increased water transport in unsaturated and ice-rich permafrost soils.
+Nunataryuk produces practical and rational recommendations for decision-makers for assessing risks relating to existing and planned coastal infrastructure in an uncertain and changing climate with thawing permafrost.
+Innovative thermal and mechanical numerical models are needed to properly describe the relevant processes for coastal infrastructure, such as increased coastal erosion and increased water transport in unsaturated and ice-rich permafrost soils.
 Nunataryuk moves beyond evaluating the vulnerability of individual infrastructures to recommendations for evaluating the vulnerability of infrastructure systems at the community scales.
-Nunataryuk produces new inventories of existing coastal infrastructure and its state, and develops data-aggregation algorithms and models that provide failure-probabilities (quantitatively or qualitatively) at the required scales.
-Through consultations and co-design, the proposed project responds to community-identified needs and generates output that integrates state of the art science, consultation, and scenarios of future change but is designed for use by local authorities.
+The project produces new inventories of existing coastal infrastructure and its state, and develops data-aggregation algorithms and models that provide failure-probabilities (quantitatively or qualitatively) at the required scales.
+Through consultations and co-design, the project responds to community-identified needs and generates output that integrates state of the art science, consultation, and scenarios of future change for the use by local authorities.

-Nunataryuk will link the applied research chain from co-design of knowledge creation using on-the- ground field research and community engagement to actionable policy engagement.
-Within permafrost science, extremely effective tools have been developed for the dissemination of research results, such as the GTN-P, and for the engagement of next generation researchers, such as Permafrost Young Researchers Network (PYRN).
-Nonetheless, a gap remains between physical science and people living on permafrost.
+Nunataryuk will link the applied research chain from co-designed knowledge creation in all different disciplines to actionable policy engagement.
+Within permafrost science, effective tools have been developed for the dissemination of research results, such as the GTN-P, and for the engagement of next generation researchers, such as Permafrost Young Researchers Network (PYRN).
+However, a gap remains between physical science and people living on permafrost.
 Nunataryuk aims to bridge this gap.
-Integral to the project is the integration of northern residents, including indigenous people, in the project’s management structure, both on the Scientific Advisory Board and through the Stakeholder Forum.
 The epistemological ambition of Nunataryuk is to conduct truly transdisciplinary science, coupled to stakeholder interests.
 As such, the results of Nunataryuk’s natural science research, focused on permafrost from land to coast to ocean, have a designed relevance to stakeholders.

 A chronic challenge for transdisciplinary science is the lack of a common language for physical and social scientists.
 Nunataryuk brings leading researchers from these research communities together in equal weight and defines mechanisms for two-way knowledge exchange between them.
 These mechanisms include the integration of knowledge from both communities in a common numerical Earth System Modelling framework, the inclusion of physical scientists in community-level engagement, and a focus on transdisciplinary issues such as human and animal health and community infrastructure.
 One tool produced by this combination of physical and social science knowledge is an innovative set of indicators for change.

-The suite of Arctic social indicators developed and tested in the Arctic Social Indicators (ASI I and II) projects includes indicators for 6 domain areas that reflect prominent features of human development in the Arctic.
-These domains include Health; Education; Material Wellbeing; Cultural Wellbeing; Closeness to Nature; and Fate Control (ASI, 2010, 2015).
+The suite of Arctic social indicators developed and tested in the Arctic Social Indicators I and Arctic Social Indicators II projects includes indicators for 6 domain areas that reflect prominent features of human development in the Arctic.
+These domains include Health; Education; Material Wellbeing; Cultural Wellbeing; Closeness to Nature; and Fate Control.
 Hence, the current set of indicators for long-term tracking of human development only treats social issues.
 A critical gap in knowledge exists in the development of a monitoring framework that incorporates both social and biophysical considerations.
 Nunataryuk will recommend action to community decision makers for adaptation and mitigation within the context of estimates of the costs of mitigation based on an Integrated Assessment Modelling approach, taking state of the art methodology to the next level of integration between physical science and socio- economic understanding.